meslane/APRS_Modem/README.txt

 ~== Current Bugs (TOFIX) ==~
--Occasional false positives happen where a start flag is detected and the RX routine hangs until message buffer overflow -Start flags are getting appended to the packet
+-Occasional false positives happen where a start flag is detected and the RX routine hangs until message buffer overflow -Hitting ISR trap during sampling (doesn't happen any more but I won't call it solved)

 ~== Fixed Bugs ==~
--Decoding would fail unless a print statement was in the dsp isr
+-Start flags are getting appended to the packet -Decoding would fail unless a print statement was in the dsp isr
 	-Fixed by slightly lengthening the sampling period -Whether or not a packet is decoded by multimon seems to be a function of its contents